Implementing first Industry 4.0 Use Cases with DAG Tangle — Machine Tagging for Digital Twins

 Our Spherity team is scaling Autonomous Digital Twin infrastructures, that are semantic, verifiable and connected with machine learning algorithms.

 Digital Twin: Every Product has its own Story

 One of our main Industry 4.0 innovation projects is the digital twin (or digital product memory).
 A digital twin is a digital representation of a physical, biological or digital object.
-Our innogy Digital Twin project “Twin of Things” seeks to give every physical object a story. innogy is now forming an open IoT and supply chain ecosystem to bring this vision into reality.
+Our Spherity Digital Twin “Twin of Things” seeks to give every physical object a story.
+Spherity is now forming an open IoT and supply chain ecosystem to bring this vision into reality.

 A digital twin can be created with manufacturing, production and design parameters even before a physical object is even existing telling a manufacturing unit how a physical object needs to be produced.
 It can store data how the object was assembled, tested, transported, deployed, operated or decommissioned.

 The digital twin is a key concept for bringing industry 4.0 to life supporting a broad variety of industry domains including Energy, Mobility, Supply Chain, Consumer Goods or Health Care.
 It provides many technical benefits for different use cases and solves many of today’s problems while fulfilling industry requirements such as batch size 1 manufacturing, back-to-birth-traceability, provenance, authenticity, tracking, optimization, auditing and compliance.